ddianalim/makereddit/README.md

 # makereddit
-Final working version of MakeReddit.
+This is a final working version of MakeReddit, a clone of Reddit.